I really like social media.

 Instead of posting pictures of our children every waking moment, maybe it’s time to snuggle with them, hold them, and capture those precious memories in our the depths of our hearts.

-In place of tweeting about our deep love for our spouse, maybe it’s time to take them in our arms, and tell him/her how much we love them- face to face and heart to heart; even if no one else hears it but them.
+In place of tweeting about our deep love for our spouse, maybe it’s time to take them in our arms, and tell him/her how much they’re loved- face to face and heart to heart; even if no one else hears it but them.

 And rather than share how much we love Jesus by liking a page, sharing an article, or joining a group, maybe it’s time to learn how to love as He did and show compassion to the world around us in the reality and realness of everyday life.
 At the grocery store.
 In traffic.
 At work.